 These are designed to not react at all to standard indoor environmental changes.
 In fact, the installation relies on that.
 These are placed snug against each other, and snug against the walls.
 That's what keeps them in place.

-This is a new-ish product (just a couple of years old at the time of writing) in part because its complete dimensional stability has been so unattainable.
+This is a new-ish product (just a decade old) in part because its complete dimensional stability has been so unattainable.
 Even other vinyl planks, the click-together kinds, which rank very high here, aren't 100%.